 They raised this question because, scientifically, undernourishment should be measured with the parameters of measurement of weight and height.
 Whereas the methodology used by the Global Hunger Index report involved a telephonic poll of the population, Also, the report presented by the Global Hunger Index discarded the efforts made by the government of India to ensure food security for the population under schemes like the Pradhan Mantri Garib Kalyan Anna Yojana and Atma Nirbhar Bharat Scheme.

 Why India has Dismissed the Global Hunger Index 2021 Ranking?

-India, terming the FAO methodology unscientific said that the scientific measurement of undernourishment would require measurement of weight and height, whereas the methodology involved here is based on a Gallup poll based on a pure telephonic estimate of the population.
-India also said that the report completely disregards the government’s massive effort to ensure food security of the entire population during the Covid period, verifiable data on which are available.
+India claimed the FAO methodology to be unscientific and mentioned that the scientific tracking of undernourishment would be in need of measurement of weight and height, The methodology utilized here is on the basis of Gallup poll.
+This method is a pure telephonic estimate of the population.
+India also stated that the report absolutely neglects the efforts made by the government to ensure the security of food during the pandemic.

 Global Hunger Index UPSC Questions